Printer Friendly Version

 If positive, the individual has begun hepatitis B therapy;

-The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage.
+The prescribed dosage is within the program quantity limits based on FDA-approved labeled dosage or compendia-supported dosing for the requested agent.

 Length of Approval: 12 months